ruggeri/tech-notes/programming-languages/garbage-collection.md

 Mark-Compact first runs a tracing phase.
 But, instead of putting free chunks on a free list, Mark-Compact "compacts" objects by "sliding" them together, eliminating the free space in between them.
-This may improve locality of reference even better than Cheney collection.
+This might improve locality of reference even better than Cheney collection, but results are variable and depend on access pattern.
 And it will allow for fast allocation.
 And it will not use two spaces.

 We'll iterate through live objects in address order.
 We'll slice each object to the end of the live space.
+After sliding everyone together, we will have to iterate references to the space to update with the new location.
+A classic "textbook" way to do that is a "break table", discussed next.
+But there are many ways to do it, and break tables aren't necessarily the default in modern mark-compact implementations.

+### Break tables

-Whenever we encounter free space, we will make a note in a "break table".
+As we slide objects together, whenever we encounter free space, we will make a note in a "break table".
 The break table basically maps an address to a "delta".
 Objects that live after the address have been shifted "down" by the specified delta.

-I believe we first compact fully, and then iterate through the compacted objects.
-We must update every reference address.
-We do a binary-search in the break table to find the delta, and decrement the address.
+After everything has been slid down, we re-iterate the live objects, and update all the reference addresses.
+This is quick to do by reference to a sorted break table: we do a binary search for the relevant delta and adjust accordingly.

+An alternative would be to place "forwarding pointers" at the old locations.
+But this isn't trivial if we are not "evacuating" the collected space to a free space.
+If we are sliding objects within the same "region", then eventually some of the slid live objects will overrun the old locations where forwarding pointers need to be preserved.

-Question: where does the break table live?
+But that begs the question: where does the break table live?
 You want to avoid pre-allocation of a potentially large table.
 Ideally the table will live in the free space reclaimed by the collector.

 Basically: you iterate until you find the first "free" space.
 You start the table here; you put in your first entry (entries must be small